 Fleas are a dreaded creature to all pet owners.
 They seem to infest our beloved pets and make theirs, and our lives a misery.
-They make our pets itchy and can carry diseases and tapeworms.
+They make our pets itchy and can carry diseases, like Lyme disease, and tapeworms.
 So, what can we do about it?
-How can we help our pets and keep our houses flea free?
+How can we help our pets and keep our houses flea free during the warmer months?

 Everything You Need to Know About Fleas